Interest on underpaid or overpaid VAT

 How much interest is charged

-Use your VAT online account to check the interest you owe.
+Use your VAT online account to check the amount you owe.

 HMRC will also send you a notice telling you how much you owe and how it’s worked out.

-If you don’t pay within 30 days, further interest is charged on the VAT due from the date of the notice.
-You’ll be charged interest for as long as you don’t pay, up to a maximum of 2 years.
+If you do not pay within 30 days, further interest is charged on the VAT due from the date of the notice.
+You’ll be charged interest for as long as you do not pay, up to a maximum of 2 years.

-You can’t deduct the interest HMRC charges you when working out your taxable profits.
+You cannot deduct the interest HMRC charges you when working out your taxable profits.

 You may be able to claim interest if HMRC’s mistake means: